Lycrios/API_Documenter/README.md

 ## Recent Updates

+### Version 1.04
+* Fixed nested array formatting
+* Fixed bug with additional `,` at the end of an array
+* Added the ability to comment each item in the success examples
+* Added support for object type arrays
+* Added support for empty arrays

 ### Version 1.03
 * Removed last unnecessary `,` in success and failure examples.
 * Added Array support in the success and failure examples.